Appointment Information

 You can drive safely after the appointment and do not need anyone to drive you home.

-3. Diagnosis based off of 3D imaging and pulp testing.
+2. The Doctor provides a diagnosis based off of 3D imaging and pulp testing and discuss treatment options.
 (20 min)

 • Next appointment will be scheduled if needed.